bj-study/CAB403-Systems-Programming/src/week_1/operating-systems.md

 - Volatility.

-There is a device driver for each device controller used to manage I/O. They provide uniform interfaces between controllers and the kernal.
+There is a device driver for each device controller used to manage I/O. They provide uniform interfaces between controllers and the kernel.

 ## Caching
 Caching allows information to be copied into a faster storage system.
 The main memory